abdul-abdi/vibeui/README.md

 ## 🌟 Overview

-VibeUI is a dynamic design system and UI inspiration platform built with Next.js (using the Pages Router for the main UI and the App Router for API endpoints) and TypeScript.
+VibeUI is your dynamic platform for UI inspiration.
 It helps designers and developers discover new interface styles and aesthetics by generating unique design "vibes".

 With VibeUI, you can:
 - Explore different design aesthetics from minimal to playful
-- Generate design themes with a single click, using keywords, or via detailed AI prompts powered by Google's Gemini model.
+- Generate distinct design themes instantly with a single click, using simple keywords, or by providing detailed descriptions to the built-in AI.
 - See live previews of UI components with your chosen vibe
 - Experience smooth animations and transitions between themes
-- Leverage Supabase Edge Functions for AI generation and potentially other backend features.

 <div align="center">
   <img src="public/screenshot.png" alt="VibeUI Screenshot" width="800" />